sure-trust/G15-VLSI_Frontend/Course Report/Keertan_V_Manu.md

 ## Name: Keertan V Manu

-## Qualifications: Bachelor of Engineering
+## Qualifications:Pursuing Final Year of B.E.

 Welcome to the course report for the VLSI FRONTEND!
 This README document provides an overview of the course, its mini projects and final project.